-When you prepare to visit anywhere in Scandinavia know before you go that “FOOD” will be the most expensive thing you spend money on.
-Even compared to visiting museums, castles and attractions, food is #BANK.
+When you prepare to visit Denmark know before you go that “FOOD” will be the most expensive thing you spend money on.
+Even compared to visiting museums, castles, and attractions, food is #BANK.
 Ha!
 Don’t be surprised if you spend about $40/person for lunch at a BBQ joint or if you are just grabbing a burger.

 I guess it is because it has to travel so far, whatever the reason, just know, you might want to pack a few snacks for your mid-meal.

 One of my HUGE travel tips is the new Google Research BUTTON!
 If you want to follow me – click here!
 I love to use the explore button in the area to find out what restaurants rate and why!
 Also, I’m on TripAdvisor too.